This post may contain affiliate links.

 People come here just for sunset views and leave straight away, or, if time allows, spend a few days here and take some gentle hikes in the surrounding hills.
 There are nice areas of countryside and forest around Nagarkot to walk and the town itself is quite pleasant.
 We have a full post about Nagarkot and how to get there, things to do there.

 Bhaktapur is a beautiful ancient city with its own Durbar Square, the third in the Kathmandu valley.
-It has its own court and Kumari, within striking distance of Kathmandu.
+It has its own court and Kumari, and is within striking distance of Kathmandu.
 If you possibly can, spend a few days here.
 We fell in love with Bhaktapur after the day-tourists had gone home.

 There is an admission fee for Bhaktapur and it’s quite expensive, but accommodation here for us was excellent and cheap.
 I could easily spend weeks here.

-Pokhara is Nepal’s second big tourist-draw after Kathmandu.
+Pokhara is Nepal’s second big tourist-draw city after Kathmandu.
 Most people visiting Nepal will spend some time here which is no easy feat.
 Pokhara is a full day’s bus ride from Kathmandu on Himalayan roads.
 Or you can fly, I wouldn’t describe either option as very safe.

 If you want to see royal Bengal tigers or Indian one-horned rhino, Chitwan is the most popular safari destination in Nepal.
 Chitwan National Park is a conservation success story.
 If you want to see tigers be sure to visit at the right time of year.